AliEg999/toolwise-archive-management/README.md

 # ToolWise

-ToolWise is a web application designed for efficient tool management within organizations.
+TOOLWISE is a web application designed for efficient tool management within organizations.
 It allows users to track, manage, and allocate tools seamlessly, ensuring optimal usage and maintenance.

 ![toolwise](https://github.com/user-attachments/assets/8f06335c-693d-45a5-8673-8428c506dc91)